 Call our team today on 0800 644 6080

 When a secured creditor is threatening to appoint a receiver there is absolutely no time to waste, especially if your loan agreement allows for the creditor to appoint one themselves.
 Do not wait for them to take action before you start defending your company.
 Speaking with a licensed insolvency practitioner about options and possible outcomes as soon as possible is often the only way to avoid receivership, as the procedure is typically imminent when an individual director attempts to negotiate or postpone it without professional assistance.

-If your company has been unable to keep up with financial obligations and you’re concerned about the possibility of going into receivership, or you’d like to discuss the option of administration, call us today on 0800 644 6080 to participate in a free consultation with one of our turnaround specialists and find out how we can help you mitigate or avoid this hardship altogether.
+If your company has been unable to keep up with financial obligations and you’re concerned about the possibility of going into receivership, or you’d like to discuss the option of administration, call us today to participate in a free consultation with one of our turnaround specialists and find out how we can help you mitigate or avoid this hardship altogether.

 Further Reading on What Is the Difference between Administration and Receivership?

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.